 The 2003 lands annexed for employment uses are designated "Industrial Area" in the City's Official Plan and are located outside of the built boundary.
-The purpose of the built boundary is to allow the City to conduct a statistical analysis and it is not and should not be considered an urban boundary.
 These lands are zoned General Industrial (I2) with special provisions and a holding provision.
 The zoning permits a broad range of general industrial uses in the I2 zone.
 The Zoning By-law states that the Holding Provision (H) shall not be removed until the City has confirmed that sufficient water, sanitary sewer and storm sewer services are available to the lands.
 These lands contain a stormwater management facility and other uses.
 A portion of the lands is vacant.

-Year of Annexation Purpose Area in Hectares (acres)

-2001 Northeast Secondary Plan 84.2 ha (208.1 acres)

-2004 Stratford West Secondary Plan 130.6 ha (322.7 acres)

-2005 Northeast Secondary Plan 57.4 ha (141.8 acres)

-2007 Stratford West Secondary Plan 126.5 ha (312.6 acres)

-2011 Residential 38.4 ha (94.8 acres)

-2016 Residential / Commercial 16.0 ha (39.5 acres)

-2015 Residential 115.65 ha (285.8 acres)

-2019 Residential / Commercial 20.0 ha (49.4 acres)

-Subtotal Residential 588.75 ha (1,454 acres)

-2003 Employment 45.6 ha (112.8 acres)

-2005 Employment 83.2 ha (205.6 acres)

-2006 Employment 21.6 ha (53.4 acres)

-Subtotal Employment 150.4 ha (371.6 acres)

-TOTAL 739 ha (1,825.6 acres)
+Year of Annexation Purpose Area in Hectares (acres) 2001 Northeast Secondary Plan 84.2 ha (208.1 acres) 2004 Stratford West Secondary Plan 130.6 ha (322.7 acres) 2005 Northeast Secondary Plan 57.4 ha (141.8 acres) 2007 Stratford West Secondary Plan 126.5 ha (312.6 acres) 2011 Residential 38.4 ha (94.8 acres) 2016 Residential / Commercial 16.0 ha (39.5 acres) 2019 Residential / Commercial 20.0 ha (49.4 acres) Subtotal Residential 473.1 ha (1,169 acres) 2003 Employment 45.6 ha (112.8 acres) 2005 Employment 83.2 ha (205.6 acres) 2006 Employment 21.6 ha (53.4 acres) Subtotal Employment 150.4 ha (371.6 acres) TOTAL 623.5 ha (1,540.7 acres)

 In 2005 an area of 83.2 hectares was annexed for the expansion of the Wright Business Park and included four (4) parcels of land to the west of the existing industrial development fronting onto Wright Boulevard.
 These lands are designated "Industrial Area", in the City's Official Plan and are located outside of the built boundary.
 A portion of the lands contains natural features.
-The lands are zoned Prime Industrial Holding (I1-H) with special provisions and a holding provision, General Industrial (I2-H) with special provisions and a holding provision (P) zone where the natural features exist.
+The lands are zoned Prime Industrial Holding (I1-H) with special provisions and a holding provision, General Industrial (I2-H) with special provisions and a holding provision and Park (P) zone where the natural features exist.
 The Zoning By-law states that the Holding Provision (H) shall not be removed until the City of Stratford has confirmed that sufficient water, sanitary sewer and storm sewer facilities are available to the lands.
 A portion of these lands are subject to a hydro easement.